-Households form an important part of the government’s social distancing measures.
-If one member of your new household has a suspected or confirmed case of covid-19, then all household members will all have to self-isolate.
+Households have formed an important part of the government’s social distancing measures.
+If one member of your new household has a suspected or confirmed case of covid-19, then all household members may be required to self-isolate (subject to government advice or regulations).
 For this reason, it’s important that you understand who is in your household.

-Learning how to live happily and comfortable with others is always key element of your time in student accommodation, but it will be especially important this year.
-Our Residence Life team will be offering enhanced support and events to help you bond together as a household.
-This will include things like “Big Night In” packs and competitions between different flats.
+Learning how to live happily and comfortable with others is always key element of your time in student accommodation and that will be especially important this year.
+Our Residence Life team will be offering support and events to help you bond together as a household.
+These will include events such as cooking demonstrations, crazy golf, outdoor cinema and much more.

 - Be considerate and look after one another to create a living space where you will be comfortable and secure together.

-- Follow the rules that have been put in place to keep you and others safe.
+- Follow the guidance that is in place to keep you and others safe.
 Always consider the impact of your actions on the other members of your household, or on the other households that live in your residence.

-- Just as you have been doing at home, you should regularly wash your hands, clean frequently touched surfaces and avoid touching your face.
+- Just as you have been doing at home, you should regularly wash your hands and keep your flat clean.

-As in the rest of the University, face coverings must be worn in all indoor communal areas of residences unless you have a legitimate reason not to.
+As in the rest of the University, we will be asking you to wear a face covering (unless you are exempt) when moving through all public indoor spaces.
 This includes reception areas, main public corridors, in stairways and lifts and in those communal toilets located outside of your flat.
 This does not include inside your flat.
-Exceptions to this rule may be made in some social spaces and gym facilities.
+Exceptions to this rule will likely be made in some social spaces and gym facilities.
 If this is the case, signage at the entrances to these spaces will advise you if you can remove your face covering whilst using the space and observing social distancing.
-Wearing a face covering is also encouraged outdoors if you can’t keep a safe distance of two metres.

-If you have formed a new student household, within your flat, you won’t need to practice social distancing measures such as staying two metres apart or wearing a face covering inside the flat.
+If you have formed a new student household, within your flat, you won’t need to practice social distancing measures or wear a face covering inside the flat.
 You should still practice good hygiene measures, such as regularly washing your hands and regularly cleaning commonly touched surfaces.
-On campus similar rules will apply and signage will always be displayed to help you maintain social distancing.

 In our accommodation you can always contact someone if you need help, advice or just a chat.
 Staying with us means you’ll benefit from our years of experience in providing excellent student support.